-The infants’ head rotation, as assessed with the goniometer prior to and following the osteopathic intervention (sham manipulation or osteopathic treatment), was improved (statistically significant change) by the osteopathic treatment, for both right and left head rotation (Table 4).
+The infants’ head rotation, as assessed with the goniometer prior to and following the osteopathic intervention (sham manipulation or osteopathic treatment), was improved (statistically significant change) by the osteopathic treatment, for both right and left head rotation (Table 5).

-Figure and Table Legends:
+Table Legends:

-Figure 1: Standardized assessment grid for osteopathic lesions.
+Table 1: Standardized assessment grid for osteopathic lesions.

-Table 1: Participants’ main characteristics.
+Table 2: Participants’ main characteristics.
 The control and treatment groups are similar in terms of participant characteristics.